michaelavs/Daily-Arctic-Sea-Ice-Extent/README.md

 * Data from MASIE (ID G02186), Sea Ice Index (ID G02135), Near Real Time CDR (ID G10016) found at the NSIDC website

 ## Installation
-This code can be downloaded and run completely in Python or Jupyter Notebook
+This code can be downloaded and run completely in Python or Jupyter Notebook.
+After downloading the datasets, run the reformatting notebook first to ensure the NRT CDR data is in a readable format for the main notebook.

 ## Usage